facebook/facebook-android-sdk/README.md

     }.start();

 The (http://developers.facebook.com/docs/reference/rest/)[Old REST API] is also supported.
 To access the older methods, pass in the named parameters and method name as a dictionary Bundle.

-See the docblock for the request method for more details.
+See the javadoc for the request method for more details.

 Error Handling
 --------------